Hendrix-CS/csci285/labs/election.md

 ## Description

-The 2022 mid-term elections are upon us.
-These elections are taking place now and will culminate on election day, which is November 8th.
-To get a sense of the will of the electorate, and predict what news we might wake up to on November 8th, organizations (such as [Hendrix](https://www.hendrix.edu/news/news.aspx?id=86521)) conduct polls where they ask randomly selected likely voters for their choice in the upcoming election.
+The 2024 elections are upon us.
+These elections are taking place now and will culminate on election day, which is November 5th.
+To get a sense of the will of the electorate, and predict what news we might wake up to on November 5th, organizations (such as [Hendrix](https://www.hendrix.edu/news/news.aspx?id=86521)) conduct polls where they ask randomly selected likely voters for their choice in the upcoming election.
 These organizations then use statistics to show how their sample of the population is representative of the whole state.
 Others, such as [FiveThirtyEight](https://fivethirtyeight.com/), can then attempt to determine the winner of the election using these polls and performing Monte Carlo simulations.

 ## Step 1: Download polling data

-Download the zip file of the [polling data](https://projects.fivethirtyeight.com/2022-election-forecast/senate/) collected by FiveThirtyEight, located at the bottom of this page, with the relevant polls recorded in `senate_polls.csv`.
+Download the zip file of the [polling data](https://projects.fivethirtyeight.com/polls/senate/2024/) collected by FiveThirtyEight, located at the bottom of this page, with the relevant polls recorded in `senate_polls.csv`.
 This file holds all the senate polls for each state from the last two years.
-Load this file up in a Jupyter notebook as a Pandas DataFrame.
+Load this file up in a Kaggle notebook as a Pandas DataFrame.
 Examine its shape and features and produce a data dictionary explaining the most important columns and what a row of data represents.

 ## Step 2: Preparing the polling data for analysis

-Our goal is to predict the probability that Democrats will win or lose [key swing states](https://www.politico.com/news/2022/10/15/senate-swing-state-polls-midterms-00061877) and retain (or lose) control of the Senate after the November 8th mid-term elections.
-We will look at the following races,
+Our goal is to predict the probability that Democrats will win or lose [key swing states](https://www.cookpolitical.com/ratings/senate-race-ratings) and retain (or lose) control of the Senate after the November 5th mid-term elections.
+We will look at the following races which are LEAN D, TOSS UP, or LEAN R (incumbent Senators are in all caps):

+* Arizona (Ruben Gallego (D) vs. Kari Lake (R))
-* Nevada (CATHERINE CORTEZ MASTO (D) vs. Adam Laxalt (R))
+* Nevada (JACKY ROSEN (D) vs. Sam Brown (R))
-* Pennsylvania (Mehmet Oz (R) vs. John Fetterman (D))
-* Georgia (RAPHAEL WARNOCK (D) vs. Herschel Walker (R))
+* Pennsylvania (BOB CASEY JR. (D) vs. Dave McCormick (R))
-* Wisconsin (Sen. Ron Johnson, (R) vs. Lt.
-Gov. Mandela Barnes (D))
-* Arizona (MARK KELLY (D) vs. Blake Masters (R))
+* Michigan (Elissa Slotkin (D) vs. Mike Rogers (R))
-* Colorado (MICHAEL BENNET (D) vs. Joe O’Dea (R))
+* Ohio (SHERROD BROWN (D) vs. Bernie Moreno (R))
-* Florida (MARCO RUBIO (R) vs. Val Demings (D))
-* New Hampshire (MAGGIE HASSAN (D) vs. Don Bolduc (R))
+* Wisconsin (TAMMY BALDWIN (D) vs. Eric Hovde (R))
-* North Carolina (Ted Budd (R) vs. Cheri Beasley (D))
-* Ohio (J.D.
-Vance (R) vs. Tim Ryan (D))
+* Montana (JOHN TESTER (D) vs. Tim Sheehy (R))
+* Texas (Colin Allred (D) vs. TED CRUZ (R))

  _For our first assumption_, we will only use the most recent poll for each state.
 Format the `created_at` column of the polling DataFrame as a datetime and then select only the poll with the latest value for each state.
 If there are multiple polls entered on the same date, select the one with the larger sample size.